devmahmud/advanced-web-dev-quiz/README.md

 - `Access-Control-Allow-Origin: https://www.website.com`: This header specifies that only requests from `https://www.website.com` are allowed.
 This is known as the "Allowed Origins" header.
 It restricts cross-origin requests to only those coming from the specified origin.

+- Cookies are not allowed because `Access-Control-Allow-Credentials` is not set

 - `Access-Control-Allow-Headers: Content-Type`: This header allows the inclusion of the `Content-Type` header in the actual request.
 It doesn't restrict other headers explicitly but specifies that the `Content-Type` header is permitted.

 - `Access-Control-Allow-Methods: *`: This header allows any HTTP method (e.g., `GET`, `POST`, `PUT`, `DELETE`).
 The `*` wildcard means that all methods are allowed.
 This header is known as the "Allowed Methods" header.